tdb-alcorn/q2/docs/index.rst

 First time usage
 ^^^^^^^^^^^^^^^^

-To support your work, q2 needs to see a certain project structure.
+To support your work, q2 needs a certain project structure.
 For a new project, you can generate this structure by running::

     q2 init